draftdev/jobs/archive/account-manager.md

 # Account Manager at [Draft.dev](https://draft.dev/)
 > $40 per hour, 30-40 hours per week

 If you're a stellar written communicator who can organize and manage lots of simultaneous projects and conversations, this might be the perfect role for you.
-As an Account Manager, you'll be in charge of onboarding, delivering, and renewing our clients (marketing teams at technology startup companies).
-If you have a background in content marketing, marketing agency account management, or any technical product fields, you'll have a big advantage understanding our clients and content.
+As an Account Manager, you'll help with new client sales and onboarding, delivery of content, and renewing our clients (marketing teams at technology startup companies).
+If you have a background in content marketing, marketing agency account management, or developer marketing/relations, you'll have a big advantage understanding our clients and content.

 #### [SUBMIT YOUR APPLICATION TODAY](https://airtable.com/shrH7UwEKiY5LG9cP)